 - Resistance to ignition

 - Type 3 – Liquid tight

 - Type 4 – Spray tight

 - Type 5 – Protects against airborne particles

 - Type 6 – Protects against liquid chemical splash

 When used properly and with other infection control practices such as hand-washing, using alcohol-based hand sanitizers, and covering coughs and sneezes, it minimizes the spread of infection from one person to another.
 Effective use of PPE includes properly removing and disposing of contaminated PPE to prevent exposing both the wearer and other people to infection.

 All personal protective equipment that is intended for use as a medical device must follow The FDA’s regulations and should meet applicable voluntary consensus standards for protection.
 This includes surgical masks, N95 respirators, medical gloves, and gowns.
 The consensus standards and the FDA’s requirements vary depending on the specific type of PPE.
 When these standards and regulations are followed, they provide reasonable assurance that the device is safe and effective.

-An Infrared Thermometer is a handheld device that can display temperature readout on it after scanning portions of an object or area with the built-in laser.
 The main use of the infrared thermometer is to read a particular spot on a surface of the wall, ventilation, automobile, or food item.